Policy and Procedure

 The following procedure should be followed when difficulties arise in the probationary period and the performance of the probationary Lecturer does not meet expectations.
 In these circumstances the HoD may recommend an extension of probation or non-confirmation of appointment.
 Non-confirmation of appointment is termination of the employment contract.
 Extension of probation may be appropriate when the HoD has confidence that the probationary Lecturer will be able to meet expectations within a reasonable timeframe, which may be up to 6 months or in exceptional circumstances up to 12 months.

-- The HoD is responsible for ensuring that appropriate action is taken as early as possible when performance is not satisfactory and should seek advice from the Dean and the HR Partner for the department.
+- The HoD is responsible for ensuring that appropriate action is taken as early as possible when performance is not satisfactory and should seek advice from the Dean and the HR Adviser for the department.

 - It is important that there is a detailed record in the Probation Plan of work (specific tasks, outcomes, timescales).
 The Probation Plan should only contain evidence or information relating to problems that have been brought to the individual's attention.

 - To justify extension of probation or consideration of non-confirmation of appointment, the HoD will need to hold a formal meeting which should allow sufficient time for subsequent improvement.
-The HR Partner will guide the HoD on the drafting of any letter which will specify the deficiencies concerned, the actions to be taken to remedy them, the timescale for further review(s) and the consequences if performance does not improve.
+The HR Adviser will guide the HoD on the drafting of any letter which will specify the deficiencies concerned, the actions to be taken to remedy them, the timescale for further review(s) and the consequences if performance does not improve.

 - Where a member of staff commits a single significant error, or a number of substantial errors which are attributable to incompetence or inability to meet the required standards and the actual or potential consequences of those errors are, or could be, extremely serious, the procedure detailed below may not be appropriate.
 In such instances, the member of staff may be suspended and the earlier stages of this procedure omitted.
 Suspension would only be invoked in exceptional circumstances; it is not a penalty and will be on full pay.
-The decision to suspend will be taken by the Head of Department in consultation with the Dean and the HR Partner.
+The decision to suspend will be taken by the Head of Department in consultation with the Dean and the HR Adviser.
 Where serious performance issues arise (and after such investigation as is appropriate in the circumstances) the member of staff shall be invited to a formal dismissal hearing.

 - Where difficulties arise the HoD/nominee should meet with the member of staff, informally as soon as practicable to:-